Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

 \subsection{MIT Cellphone Data}

 The Massachusetts Institute of Technology (MIT) cellphone data \citep{eagle2006reality} consists of human interactions via cellphone activity, among $n=96$ participants for a duration of $T=232$ days.
-The data were taken from 2004-09-15 to 2005-05-04 inclusive, which covers the winter and spring vacations in the MIT 2004-2005 academic calendar.
-For participant $i$ and participant $j$, a connected edge $\bm{y}_{ij}^t = 1$ indicates that they had made at least one phone call on day $t$, and $\bm{y}_{ij}^t = 0$ indicates that they had made no phone call on day $t$.
+The data were taken from 2004-09-15 to 2005-05-04, which covers the winter and spring vacations in the MIT academic calendar.
+For participants $i$ and $j$, a connected edge $\bm{y}_{ij}^t = 1$ indicates that they had made at least one phone call on day $t$, and $\bm{y}_{ij}^t = 0$ otherwise.

-As the data portrays human interactions, we use the number of (1) edges, (2) isolates, and (3) triangles to represent the occurrence of connections, the sparsity of social networks, and the transitive association of friendship, respectively.
-The three network statistics are used in both formation and dissolution models of our method.
-For the competitors, we use the three network statistics $\bm{g}(\bm{y}^t)$ as input data, since they provide better results than using the networks $\bm{y}^t$.
-Figure \ref{MIT_CP} displays $\Delta \hat{\bm{\zeta}}$ of Equation (\ref{zeta}) and the detected change points of our method, as well as the results from the competitors.
-Moreover, Table \ref{MIT_CP_date} provides a list of potential nearby events that align with the detected change points of our method.
+As the data portrays human interactions, we use the number of edges, isolates, and triangles to represent the occurrence of connections, the sparsity of social networks, and the transitive association of friendship, respectively.
+For gSeg, and kerSeg methods, we use these three network statistics $\{\bm{g}(\bm{y}^t)\}_{t=1}^T$ as input data, since they produce more informative results than using the dynamic networks $\{\bm{y}^t\}_{t=1}^T$.
+The CPDrdpg and CPDnbs methods directly use the dynamic networks, and CPDker method uses network statistics.

+In addition, as the proposed CPDstergm method supports the usage of node level covariates, we define a nodal attribute $\bm{x}_i \in \{\text{High-Activity}, \text{Low-Activity}\}$ for each node $i \in [n]$, based on its cumulative activity over time.
+Specifically, we calculate the total degree of each node across the time span, and classify nodes as `High-Activity' if their cumulative degree exceeds the median, and `Low-Activity' otherwise.
+The four network statistics, edges, isolates, triangles, and homophily for activeness, are used in both formation and dissolution models of our method.
+Figure \ref{MIT_CP} displays the change magnitude $\Delta \hat{\bm{\zeta}}$ of Equation (\ref{zeta}) and the detected change points from the proposed and competitor methods.
+Moreover, Table \ref{MIT_CP_date} provides a list of potential nearby events that align with the detected change points, and Figure \ref{fig:MIT_raster} displays a raster plot of active edges over time, as a visual validation to the detected change points.